Chinatown–International District, Seattle: Rise of homelessness and exodus

-Despite the presence of the navigation shelter, impromptu encampments are still prevalent within the neighborhood; after city officials cleared an encampment of around 20 shelters in a neighboring stairwell on April 22, 2020, many campers migrated one block over to South Weller Street, which was lined with more than 30 shelters.
+Impromptu encampments were still prevalent within the neighborhood.
+After city officials cleared an encampment of around 20 shelters in a neighboring stairwell on April 22, 2020.
+Many campers migrated one block over to South Weller Street, which was lined with more than 30 shelters.
 The clearing occurred despite strict guidelines put in place with the COVID-19 pandemic due to the difficulty encountered by the Seattle Police Department in patrolling the stairwell.
-As of October 2022, there were 15 encampments around the area, with severe public safety issues surrounding their presence cited as a major reason for a mass exodus of businesses from the neighborhood; more than 19 businesses had shuttered operations in the area in that year alone, with Viet Wah's closure on September 30 among the most notable occurrences.
-In an editorial regarding the Little Saigon section for The Seattle Times, an executive director of a local nonprofit (that also elected to move out) additionally argued that private developers were contributing to the exodus by neglecting to maintain their properties in seeking a market rebound; according to a 2021 economic study of the neighborhood section, it was “rated as having high risk for displacement” owing to rapid residential growth, with around 1,145 new housing units built over the past four years.
+As of October 2022, there were 15 encampments around the area, with severe public safety issues surrounding their presence cited as a major reason for a mass exodus of businesses from the neighborhood.
+More than 19 businesses had shuttered operations in the area in that year, with Viet Wah's closure on September 30 among the most notable occurrences.
+In an editorial regarding the Little Saigon section for The Seattle Times, an executive director of a local nonprofit (that also elected to move out) argued that private developers were contributing to the exodus by neglecting to maintain their properties in seeking a market rebound.
+According to a 2021 economic study of the neighborhood section, it was “rated as having high risk for displacement” owing to rapid residential growth, with around 1,145 new housing units built over the past four years.

+In 2023, it was the first neighborhood in the state to be included in the National Trust for Historic Preservation's annual list of America's 11 Most Endangered Historic Places.
+The Chinatown neighborhood in Philadelphia was also included in the list, with the organization noting that less than half of such neighborhoods were still remaining out of 83 identified nationwide.